-Tom has a public pinterest account where he keeps a scrapbook of liked things, things seen, or beautiful materials.
-There is no particular aesthetic or source for inspiration and some aspects are retained only for the catalyst idea, rather than the outcome, but by browsing you may find some common ground.
-It can be used as a useful scrapbook tool for discussion of materials and ideas.
-Feel free to have a browse.
-Tom has a Twitter account and makes relevant tweets now and again.
-The practice carries professional indemnity insurance covering the design work undertaken.
-Tom is a Chartered Member of the Royal Institute of British Architects (RIBA) and is registered with the architects registration board and works according to their codes of practice.
-The practice supports the Twentieth Century Society with membership, helping safeguard the heritage of architecture and design in Britain from 1914 onwards, an era often overlooked for preservation.
+Tom has a pinterest account where he keeps a scrapbook of liked things, things seen, or beautiful materials.
+There is no particular aesthetic or source for inspiration and some items are retained only for the catalyst idea, rather than the outcome, but by browsing you may find some common ground to get the ball rolling.
+Pintrest among other similar websites can be used as a useful scrapbook tool for discussion of materials and ideas, either collaboratively or privately.

 A number of sample drawings have been included upon this website to further explain projects or illustrate what you can expect from working with an architect.
 However they are for illustrative purposes only, originally to serve a single project and client, and are covered by copyright protection so are not to be copied or used for construction.